-- If you miss a dose, you should usually take it as soon as you remember.
-But if it’s almost time to take the next dose, skip the dose you missed.
+- If you miss a dose, you should usually take it as soon as you But if it’s almost time to take the next dose, skip the dose you missed.

 - Check with your doctor if it’s safe to continue taking other medicines or supplements.

-- Tell your doctor if you are pregnant or are planning to get pregnant, as you may need to take a higher dose.
+- Tell your doctor if you are pregnant or planning to get pregnant, as you may need to take a higher dose.